TWBanana/DatabassWebApp/README.md

 # Database web application

-### Simply application that can add, update and delete customers.
+### Simple application that can add, update and delete customers.

 Some techniques used on this project: